pengyuanli-bjtu/pengyuanli-bjtu.github.io/_pages/about.md

 # 🔥 News
-- *2026.03*: &nbsp;🎉🎉 One paper has been accepted by IEEE Transactions on Multimedia 2026.
+- *2026.03*: &nbsp;🎉🎉 One paper has been accepted by IEEE TMM.
 Congratulations, Brother Zisen❗️
 - *2026.03*: &nbsp;🎉🎉 One paper has been accepted by ICME 2026.
 Congratulations, Brother Zechang❗️
-- *2026.02*: &nbsp;🎉🎉 One paper has been accepted by IEEE Transactions on Knowledge and Data Engineering 2026.
+- *2026.02*: &nbsp;🎉🎉 One paper has been accepted by IEEE TKDE.
 Congratulations, Brother Zisen❗️
-- *2026.01*: &nbsp;🎉🎉 One paper has been accepted by IEEE Transactions on Knowledge and Data Engineering 2026.
+- *2026.01*: &nbsp;🎉🎉 One paper has been accepted by IEEE TKDE.
-- *2025.12*: &nbsp;🎉🎉 One paper has been accepted by JDR 2025.
+- *2025.12*: &nbsp;🎉🎉 One paper has been accepted by JDR.
 Congratulations, Brother Aobo❗️
-- *2025.10*: &nbsp;🎉🎉 One paper has been accepted by Neurocomputing 2025.
+- *2025.10*: &nbsp;🎉🎉 One paper has been accepted by Neurocomputing.
 Congratulations, Brother Zisen❗️
-- *2025.09*: &nbsp;🎉🎉 One paper has been accepted by Neurocomputing 2025.
+- *2025.09*: &nbsp;🎉🎉 One paper has been accepted by Neurocomputing.
 Congratulations, Brother Teng❗️
-- *2025.07*: &nbsp;🎉🎉 One paper has been accepted by IEEE Transactions on Multimedia 2026.
+- *2025.07*: &nbsp;🎉🎉 One paper has been accepted by IEEE TMM.
 - *2025.07*: &nbsp;🎉🎉 One paper has been accepted by ACM MM 2025.
-- *2025.03*: &nbsp;🎉🎉 One paper has been accepted by Neurocomputing 2025.
+- *2025.03*: &nbsp;🎉🎉 One paper has been accepted by Neurocomputing.

 # 📝 Publications
 <span style=" display: flex; align-items: center; font-size: 14px; color: #1565C0; background-color: #E3F2FD; padding: 6px 14px; border-radius: 6px; margin: 0 0 20px 4px; line-height: 1.6; font-family: -apple-system, BlinkMacSystemFont, 'Segoe UI', Arial, sans-serif; border: 1px solid #BBDEFB;">